MeterMonitor-io/metermonitor-io.github.io/user-guide.md

 #### Manual adjustment

 - **Threshold Low / High** — the grayscale brightness range (0–255) that is treated as "digit".
-Pixels within this range are set to white; everything else is black.
+Pixels within this range should contain the digit.
 - **Threshold Last Low / High** — separate thresholds for the decimal-part digits (rightmost).
 Useful when those digits are printed in a different color or have different contrast.

-> **Reading the preview:** white pixels should show only the digit shape on a black background.
-If the digit looks broken, raise `threshold_high`.
-If there is too much noise, lower it.
+> **Reading the preview:** In dark mode: the digits should be white and the background black.
+In light mode the digits are black and the background is white.
+If the digit looks broken, adjust the thresholds.

 #### Islanding Padding